CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: Introduction

 The above solutions only achieve limited speedups since both the sparsity pruning and attention calculation phases involve many off-chip data transfers.
-Emerging crossbar-based architectures are promising to solve the off-chip data transmission problem.
-Such as {\em Resistive Random Access Memory} (ReRAM) and {\em ReRAM-based content addressable memory} (ReCAM) can store data as the memory while in-situ process data as high parallel processor~\cite{Chi16, Kaplan17}.
+Emerging crossbar-based architectures are promising to solve the off-chip data transmission problem, such as {\em Resistive Random Access Memory} (ReRAM) and {\em ReRAM-based content addressable memory} (ReCAM)~\cite{Kaplan17}.
 ReCAM is suitable for high parallel comparison, the core operation of content-based similarity search in the attention mechanism.
 ReRAM is ideal for {\em vector-matrix multiplication} (VMM) operation, which has superior performance handling the DDMM operations of attention-based neural network.
-Utilizing the in-situ processing ability of ReRAM arrays, there emerge ReRAM-based PIM-featured solutions to accelerate traditional neural network~\cite{Chi16, Shafiee16, Yuan21} and the dense attention mechanism~\cite{Guo20, Yang20, Kang21}.
+Utilizing the in-situ processing ability of ReRAM arrays, there emerge ReRAM-based PIM-featured solutions to accelerate traditional neural network~\cite{Shafiee16} and the dense attention mechanism~\cite{Yang20, Kang21}.
 However, these PIM-based solutions can hardly extend to accelerate the sparse attention for the following reasons.